YaduAhuja/Code-Builder/README.md

 }
 ```

-To set ClassPath for Java Source Files which will be Replaced with **$classPath** (default is "." , the JVM will use Current Folder as ClassPath) :
+To set ClassPath for Java Source Files which will be Replaced with **$classPath** (default is "." , the JVM will use Current Director as ClassPath) :

 **Note :** Edit this setting through **Set Class Path** command only